harvard-nrg/cryptease/README.md

 ============================
 [![Build Status](https://travis-ci.org/harvard-nrg/cryptease.svg?branch=master)](https://travis-ci.org/harvard-nrg/cryptease)

-Cryptease provides an simple API and command line tool for encrypting and decrypting files and other blobs of data.
+cryptease provides an simple API and command line tool for encrypting and decrypting files and other blobs of data. cryptease is able to encrypt and decrypt content in chunks, which can be useful for encrypting and decrypting extremely large files.
+It also supports opening encrypted files as a file-like-object for reading decrypted content on the fly.

 ## Table of contents
 1. [Requirements](#requirements)